JingyZhu/FidEx/dataset/README.md

 ## Dataset Overview

-The dataset has three parts:
+The dataset has the following parts:

 1. **Metadata**: Provides information about each page load, including its directory, collection, and URL during loading.
-2. **Example Dataset**: A small set of page examples with fidelity violations, pinpointed errors, and instrumentation data.
+3. **Example Dataset**: A small set of page examples with fidelity violations, pinpointed errors, and instrumentation data.
+2. **Commonly Pinpointed Dataset**: Top commonly pinpointed errors for pages with fidelity issues.
+Each pinpointed error has 10 example pages.
-3. **Full Dataset**: Comprehensive data for all pages detected with fidelity violations by FidEx.
+4. **Full Dataset**: Comprehensive data for all pages detected with fidelity violations by FidEx.

 ### Metadata